 Grace Francis, Ph.D., is an assistant professor of special education at George Mason University whose research interests focus on improving the quality of life for individuals with significant support needs.

-This paper will develop a three-pronged family empowerment model (consisting of staff with lived disability experience, a team of service providers, and targeted outreach) to engage, empower, and encourage youth SSI recipients in their efforts to obtain long-term employment.
+This paper develops a three-pronged family empowerment model (consisting of staff with lived disability experience, a team of service providers, and targeted outreach) to engage, empower, and encourage youth SSI recipients in their efforts to obtain long-term employment.

 Catherine Anderson, Ellie Hartman, and D.J.
-Ralston - University of Wisconsin-Madison, Wisconsin Department of Workforce Development, and George Washington University
+Ralston - University of Wisconsin-Madison, Behavior Evaluation Consultation, LLC and George Washington University

 Catherine Anderson, Ph.D., LPC, CRC, serves as a researcher and project director in the Department of Rehabilitation Psychology and Special Education at the University of Wisconsin-Madison.